alvedsc/coding_portfolio/README.md

 # Coding Portfolio

 Hi, I'm Alvaro!
-As a GIS professional and Data Scientist, my team becomes much faster and more efficient when I automate repetitive tasks.
+As a GIS professional and Data Scientist, I've found my team can become much faster and more efficient when I automate all repetitive tasks.
 In this repo, you will find some of the scripts that I used to automate tasks in GIS, Data Analysis, and other knowledge areas.
 I hold a Bachelor Degree in Agricultural Engineering and a Master of Science in Organizational Leadership with a concentration in Project Management.
 I have 9 years of experience in geoscience.
 I held roles such as GIS Analyst, Research Associate, Professor, Lecturer, Data Analyst, among others.

 I created this Repo to showcase my GIS data analyst coding skills, as well as other coding samples for that I deem relevant enough to showcase.